srowhani/mmlind.github.io/_posts/2015-07-15-Simple_1-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 successRate = errCount / NUMBER_OF_IMAGES * 100;
 ```

 Done.
 That was pretty much it.
-Only thing remaining is testing.
+The only thing remaining is testing.

 ## Test the Network